Softwerkskammer-Linz/SoCraTes2019/sessions/friday/effective-meetings/effective-meetings.md

 * Visualization of concepts is very important to get a common understanding of the discussed concepts

 * Learn how to conduct better meetings
-  * try different things: Leog, Workshops, Trainer/Coaches
+  * try different things: Lego, Workshops, Trainer/Coaches

 * References
   * [Liberating Structures](https://www.liberatingstructures.de/)